demeesterdev/self-hosted-runners-azure/dockerfiles/linux-runner/README.md

-# containerized runner for github
+# containerized github runner on linux.

 runner created to run in azure container app service.
 it has installed as extra: